 These by-laws may be amended or repealed by a 2/3 vote of eligible voters at an official meeting duly called, provided that notice of the proposed amendment shall have been sent to each member at least ten days prior to such meeting via mail, email or list serve of the Association.

-To enable them to enhance their professional education by attendance at a degree granting institution in the fields of finance, management or public administration, the Association annually, will award scholarships to those deserving members as determined by the Scholarship Committee.
+To enable them to enhance their professional education by attendance at a degree granting institution in the fields of finance, management or public administration, the Association may award scholarships to those deserving members as determined by the Scholarship Committee.
 The scholarships shall be known as the Aldo F. Luca Scholarships.
-The amount and number of scholarships to be awarded annually, shall be determined by the Scholarship Committee.
+The amount and number of scholarships to be awarded shall be determined by the Scholarship Committee.